wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-column-associative-cache.markdown

 If an address misses its primary location, then either it hits the secondary location, or it evicts the line from the secondary location.
 If the secondary location also happens to be a more frequently accessed line than the one on the primary location, then such eviction decision is sub-optimal.

+To solve this issue, the paper also proposes adding a "rehash" bit to each slot.
+The "rehash" bit is set, when the slot stores a line as its secondary location.
+The access protocol is also slightly modified as follows.
+When the first probe at the primary location fails, the cache controller tests the rehash bit before testing the secondary location.
+If the rehash bit is set to 1, then the line at the primary location is evicted before the new line is fetched, and no swap happens.